SYD - TYO

 What’s the cheapest day of the week to fly from Sydney to Tokyo?

-The average price of all flights from Sydney to Tokyo clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Sydney to Tokyo clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Tokyo on a Monday and more expensive on a Saturday.
-On your return trip to Sydney, you should consider flying back on a Monday, and avoid Saturdays for better deals.
+On your return trip to Sydney, you should consider flying back on a Sunday, and avoid Saturdays for better deals.

 What is the cheapest month to fly from Sydney to Tokyo?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Sydney to Tokyo, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Sydney to Tokyo, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Sydney to Tokyo?